The research group studies problems related to rational drug use, focusing on patients as well as the society.

 Current Western societies are characterised by an elderly population having longer life expectancy and presenting more bothers and diseases than previously.
 Most of these are treated with an increasing number of powerful drugs.
 It is known that wrong use of drugs occurs.
 The reasons for it are, among others, fear of adverse drug reactions and/or drug dependence, misunderstandings, preferences for alternative therapeutic treatments, etc.

 The research group focuses on the young as well as the elderly populations.
-Special focus is given to chronic patients, pregnant women and ethnic minorities.
+Special focus is given to chronic patients and ethnic minorities.
 Cardiovascular and psychotropic drugs, as well as analgesics and drugs for HIV are the classes of drugs investigated by the group.
 Additional research is done about attitudes and knowledge among healthcare professionals (pharmacists, physicians and nurses) whenever drug use is concerned.

 Pharmacoeconomic issues are also central topics of the group’s research.

-The group is conducting research within the following three main areas:
+The group is conducting research within the following two main areas: